Massachusetts Institute of Technology

 Fun fact: Come and see me this summer, I shall be wearing purple long hair like the hit-girl ready to "Kick-Ass"

 I'm a Masters student working on sheet metal forming environmental analysis.
 Previous to joining the lab, I spent 8 years in environmental compliance, including 4 years onsite at a refinery.
 I received my bachelors in General Engineering from the University of Illinois.

 As a student in the Technology and Policy Program at MIT, I am interested in how policy impacts the effective use of advances in engineering, particularly in the areas of material selection and recycling.
 My research involves modeling material flows, energy use, and operational costs within a recycling facility.
 I received a BA in Chemistry from Dartmouth College in 2006, and studied Mechanical Engineering at Boston University from 2012-2014.
 In the years between academic pursuits, I served as a Peace Corps volunteer in Cameroon, worked as a radiochemist for the FDA, and helped manage an electricity distribution startup in Tanzania.
 When not studying, cooking, or reading, I love being outdoors, usually on a bicycle.

-The Environmentally Benign Manufacturing Group with Sahil Sahni, Professor Timothy G. Gutowski, Dr. Kotaro Kawajiri (back row, left to right) and Dr. Malima Wolf, Chris Bolin, Pamela C. Silva (front row, left to right).
+The Environmentally Benign Manufacturing Group in 2013, with Sahil Sahni, Professor Timothy G. Gutowski, Dr. Kotaro Kawajiri (back row, left to right) and Dr. Malima Wolf, Chris Bolin, Pamela C. Silva (front row, left to right).